kinmury/obsidian-golden-coffee/README.md

+<h2 align="center"><b><i> Important Notice </i></b></h2>

+I've got good news and bad news.
+The bad news is that this theme won't be maintained anymore.
+The good news are that, even though this theme won't be available on the *Community Theme* section, it will still be available here, on the GitHub repository for anyone to use and, probably the most important thing, is that this theme is updated and incorporated as an **Alternative Theme** on my newest theme [Ukiyo](https://github.com/kinmury/obsidian-ukiyo)

+<p align=center><i>Thanks to everyone that has used this theme, and I hope you like the newer version.<i></p>

 <h1 align=center>Golden Coffee</h1>

 <p align=center>Welcome to Golden Coffee.
 As of today, 2021/11/05, I just made the Rework of the theme.
 The main reason behind the rework is the fact that I have gain a little more experience of CSS, and know how to make the previews thinks look better.<br><br>Be aware that the changes may be very big between the previews Golden Coffee, and the actual <i>Golden Coffe</i>.
 So, if you liked the preview version more than the actual, <b>fear not</b>, because the preview version is saved and you can download it from the <ins>releases</ins>.<br><br><b><i>Hope you like and enjoy the Rework :D</i></b></p>